Merrimack hosts Screen and Bucknell

 Merrimack Warriors (2-11) at Bucknell Bison (6-4)

 The Warriors are 0-6 in road games.
-Merrimack ranks ninth in the NEC shooting 26.8% from downtown.
-Thomas Hall leads the Warriors shooting 100% from 3-point range.
+Merrimack is 2-10 in games decided by at least 10 points.

-TOP PERFORMERS: Xander Rice averages 2.7 made 3-pointers per game for the Bison, scoring 16.4 points while shooting 42.2% from beyond the arc.
-Screen is shooting 61.7% and averaging 11.6 points for Bucknell.
+TOP PERFORMERS: Xander Rice is shooting 50.4% and averaging 16.4 points for the Bison.
+Ian Motta is averaging 7.9 points for Bucknell.

 Jordan Minor is averaging 17.7 points, eight rebounds and 2.3 blocks for the Warriors.
 Ziggy Reid is averaging 13.2 points over the last 10 games for Merrimack.